City Market Shopping Mall: History

 The City Market Shopping Mall is a mixed-use commercial center, with office towers and commercial spaces.
 It is divided into two malls: City Market Shopping Mall and City Market Bazaar.
 A good part of its merchants grew with the mall, since they were small entrepreneurs who did not have the option of investing in larger shopping centers.manager Grupo bazan and antonio cohen /> Despite their limited space, it nowadays receives 40,000 visits per day in the low season.
 In high seasons, the mall may receive 120 thousands visits per day.

-Originally, the slogan of the City Market was: "The Center of Everyone", but it was later was replaced by "The Technology Center of Caracas."
+Originally, the slogan of the City Market was: "The Center of Everyone", but it was later replaced by "The Technology Center of Caracas."
 The strength of City Market was its central location in Sabana Grande district, very close to the Caracas Metro and with several avenues in its surroundings.
 While in 2007-2008 it only had 11 stores open, in 2013-2014 it already had more than 160 stores open.
 Since 2009, the shopping mall has set its target: the technology and now has the presence of Samsung and authorized agents of Apple.